contentful/field-editors/CONTRIBUTING.md

 ## Adding translations

-Depending on the structure and complexity of your strings, use the `t` function or `Trans` component.
+Depending on the structure and complexity of your strings, use the `t` function from `@lingui/core/macro` or the `Trans` react component from `@lingui/react`.
+Important: you have to add a default message to every new key added, in case the frontend application where a package is used, is not providing a translation catalog.

 ## Quality & Code Style